uthmanrahimi/Not/readme.md

 # What is MakeNot?
-`Not` is a small and lightweight library based on .NET Standard. `Not` provides some extention methods for different build-in types.
+`Not` is a small and lightweight library based on .NET Standard. `Not` provides some extention methods for different built-in types.
-> By using Not we no longer need to use ! operator in our code.
+> By using Not we no longer need to use `!` operator in our code.

 # Install via NuGet